ccUnity3d/Brainztorm-docs/manual/users/server.rst

 - *LastBuild*: The last build version used.
 - *LastTimezone*: The last timezone the user played from.

-We can see a history of connections made during the game and from that device.
+We can see a history of connections made for that user.

 .. image:: images/session2.png